Cadecraft/sheatfish/README.md

 - `save {optional: filename or path}`/`w {optional: filename or path}` - Save/write to a .csv file; if path not given, save to the current open file

+- `filename` -
+Display the filename or path of the currently edited file

 - `config {key} {value}` -
 Set a config key (see below)